Walking Tall Trail

 Baudo's Restaurant and South Street Comedy Club

-Second generation owner Sharon Baudo invites you to enjoy the relaxed atmosphere, wonderful meals, superb wine list, & famous desserts.
-Third generation Chef Randy leads preparers creating delicious Italian & American dishes.
-Enjoy live stand up comedy at South Street Comedy Club on Fri & Sat nights.
+Owner Sharon Baudo invites you to enjoy the great food, superb wine list, & famous desserts.
+Enjoy live standup comedy at South Street Comedy Club Fri & Sat nights.

 559 Wiley Parker Road